yadavlalu5252/Food-Delivery-App/README.md

 - Install @babel/preset-react - to work jsx in test cases
 - Include @babel/preset-react inside babel config
 - Install @testing-library/jest-dom - for working of toBeInTheDocument()

+- We cannot use redux inside jsdom for that we have to pass <Provider></Provider>
+- We also cannot use router therefor we have to pass the router we are using <BrowserRouter></BrowserRouter>